LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 .. _user-58: Can you provide a simple, complete, real-world code example of recursion in Java?

+.. todo:: add non-recursive, stack-based versions of the non-tail-recursive examples

 One of the classic examples of recursion is implementing a method to compute the factorial of a number.